MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/use-existing-template.md

 1. When the command finishes, click the link in the command output to navigate to the deployed site.

-Your project is now compatible with Azure Developer CLI and can be used as a template!
+Your project is now compatible with Azure Developer CLI and can be used as a template.

 > [!NOTE]
 > `azd` also supports using [Buildpack](https://buildpacks.io/) for containerizing your apps by default.
 If your `azd` template targets Azure Container Apps or Azure Kubernetes Service but does not include a Docker file, `azd` automatically generates an image using Buildpack.